caroline-cl/Rijksmuseum-Artwork-Recognition-TransferLearning/README.md

 Our Artwork Recognition project focuses on all kinds of museum artwork image classification.
 It mainly contains two parts: single-task classification and multitasking classification.
 We want make better classication model than baseline on single-task classification.
 Then We according to strong information correlation, do the multitasking classification and outperform than KKN method, which is considered as baseline.

 ## Single-task Image Classification
 There are 3 different single-task classification: type, material and creator.
-Each of them has a image selection jupyter notebook file as well as a classification jupyter notebook file.

-### Image Selection process
+Each task uses specific training images and training model is in different ipynb file.

+### Type classification
+#### Training images are in the data2022/type.
+In this file, the images for train, test and evaluation are separated in 3 files.
+#### Training Model file:

+### Material classification

-### classification model training
+### Material classification

 ## Multi-task Image Classification